BBBase-EHeresy/PPPub/docs/rules_manual/heroes.md

 *There are times when great distances need to be covered with haste.
 Digging deep into their reserves of stamina, a hero can lead those around them to feats of great endurance.*

-A Heroic March enables a **Hero** to swiftly cover a greater distance â€” ignoring the chaos around them to rush into position.
+A Heroic March enables a **Hero** to swiftly cover a greater distance — ignoring the chaos around them to rush into position.
 A **Hero** model who uses a Heroic March adds 3" to their maximum Move distance if they are Infantry, or 5" to their mount's maximum Move distance if they are **Cavalry**, or if the **Hero** has the Fly special rule.
 Models who utilise a Heroic March may not Charge in the same Move phase.

 If a **Hero** declares that they will attempt a Heroic March, but is charged before they can perform it, the Heroic March is cancelled and the Might point spent to attempt it is lost.